-The members of the Joint Emergency Services Interoperability Principles (JESIP) Interoperability Board, including representatives from Government, emergency services and other key stakeholders, have committed to addressing, in full, these recommendations in the review of the JESIP Joint Doctrine which is currently underway.
-This work is forecast to be completed later this year so that it can also reflect lessons learnt from the ongoing Manchester Arena Inquiry.
+The members of the Joint Emergency Services Interoperability Principles (JESIP) Interoperability Board, including representatives from Government, emergency services and other key stakeholders, committed to addressing, in full, these recommendations in the review of the JESIP Joint Doctrine.
+These were incorporated into the JESIP Joint Doctrine published in October 2021.

 London's emergency services are also working together to address these issues at the city level.
 These recommendations are also being considered by the 'Blue Lights' panel of London Emergency Services Liaison Panel (LESLP).
 The Blue Lights panel is responsible for London's Major Incidents Procedures Manual which has been reviewed and revised to address these issues.
-The latest revised LESLP Major Incidents Procedures Manual is scheduled to be presented to the London Resilience Forum (LRF) on 14 October 2021 for approval.
+The latest revised LESLP Major Incidents Procedures Manual was presented for approval to the London Resilience Forum (LRF) on 14 October 2021 and published in November 2021.